abue-ammar/image-compressor/ANDROID_SIGNING_SETUP.md

 3. Create a GitHub release with all platform builds
 4. Deploy the web version to GitHub Pages

-The signed APKs will be available in the `android-build-signed.zip` artifact in the GitHub release.
+The signed APKs will be available in the GitHub release.